-The SENDCO, Miss Smith, oversees the training and development of staff.
-Learning Assistants receive training from our Headteacher, Mr A Richards and the SENDCO, Miss Simth, as well as attending external courses on the teaching of Read, Write, Inc. and such like courses where necessary.
+The SENDCO, Miss Berry, who has the National Senco award, oversees the training and development of staff.
+Learning Assistants receive training from our Headteacher, Mrs Lamb and the SENDCO, Miss Berry, as well as attending external courses on the teaching of Read, Write, Inc. cognition and learning and such like courses where necessary.